r0zita/PyNEUCell_V1/README.md

 ## VGCC Kinetics and Calcium Influx Model

-The VGCC gating and calcium influx model implemented in **MCellNEU** is based on the following study:
+The VGCC gating and calcium influx model implemented in **SynAPCell** is based on the following study:

 Dittrich M, Pattillo JM, King JD, Cho S, Stiles JR, Meriney SD.
 **An Excess-Calcium-Binding-Site Model Predicts Neurotransmitter Release at the Neuromuscular Junction.**